ikhramts/planet_wars/README.txt

 * tools\ various useful tools, including the tournament program.

-* make_submission.bat - a Windows batch script for compiling a submission .zip file from the Visual Studio project files.
+* make_submission.bat - a Windows batch script for compiling a submission .zip file from the planet_wars directory files.

 * planet_wars.sln - Visual Studio solution for the main submission.